-For information and requirements for endorsements, see p.
-93.
+For information and requirements, refer to Endorsements.

-Certain general education requirements of the University may be fulfilled with credit by examination.
+Certain Bonaventure Program requirements of the University may be fulfilled with credit by examination.
 However, no courses in professional or elementary education may be replaced by credit by examination.

-ELE 315 Children's Literature (3) Selecting and evaluating materials for children from pre-school to eighth grade to guide their reading in keeping with their needs, interests, and abilities with a view to enjoyment and curriculum enrichment in the elementary school.
+ELE 315 Children's Literature

+Selecting and evaluating materials for children from pre-school to eighth grade to guide their reading in keeping with their needs, interests, and abilities with a view to enjoyment and curriculum enrichment in the elementary school.
 Course content covers elements of fiction, non-fiction, poetry, etc., expands knowledge of a multitude of current and classic children's books as well as ways to implement the usage of books within various curriculums.
-This course does not apply to general education requirements.
+This course does not apply to Bonaventure Program requirements.
 Recommended co-requisite: ELE 316 and 317.